 Medical records technicians are responsible for organizing and entering data into medical records.
 They work in all types of medical settings, and most people report stress levels below average in this career.

-This is a low-stress job because you aren’t responsible for making decisions about patients’ health or performing procedures yourself.
-Medical record technicians typically work regular hours, and they don’t have to deal directly with patients.
+This is a low-stress job because you aren’t responsible for making decisions about a patient’s health or performing procedures yourself.
+Medical record technicians typically work regular hours and don’t have to deal directly with patients.

-You don’t need a bachelor’s degree to become a medical records technician, but you do need to pass certification exams.
+You don’t need a bachelor’s degree or master’s degree to become a medical records technician, but you do need to pass certification exams.

 11. Massage Therapist

-Massage therapists relieve their clients’ stress and improve their clients’ health through touch.
+Massage therapists relieve their clients’ stress and improve their health through touch- so your stress tolerance won’t be afflicted while you help them out.

 You won’t have to deal with deadlines because you take on however many clients you can handle and fit them into your timetable.

-This is one of the best low-stress jobs because as a massage therapist you can work part-time and set your own hours.
-You’ll also have the least stressful work environment because there is calming music and aromatherapy in most massage studios.
+As a massage therapist, you can work part-time and set your hours.
+You’ll also have the least stressful work environment because most massage studios have calming music and aromatherapy.

 12. Social Media Manager